 As mentioned before, however, if you are looking to get into some slightly more intense gaming, the Fire TV Stick might be the best choice for you, thanks to the fact that you can get a game controller specifically for the Fire TV Stick.
 No, it’s not going to offer an experience anything like what you’ll experience with a PlayStation 4, but there are plenty of great games available.

 Neither the Roku Streaming Stick nor the Chromecast really have anything to offer in the games department.
 If gaming is your thing and you want to do it on your streaming stick, then the Fire TV Stick is really your only option.

-Chromecast: When it comes to hard specs, the Google Chromecast looks to be the real winner, despite the fact that we don’t even know what some of the device’s specs are yet.
+Chromecast: When it comes to hard specs, the Google Chromecast looks to be the real winner, despite the fact that we don’t even know what some of the device’s specs are.
 That’s because the device, in the end, is going to offer you the best experience.
-It supports 4K content and HDR, which means that if you have a TV that also supports 4K and HDR, you’re going to have a great viewing experience.
+It supports 4K content and HDR, which means that if you have a TV that also supports them then you’re going to have a great viewing experience.
 Of course, 4K content isn’t low-bandwidth, so to compensate for the fact that some people won’t be able to stream 4K content.
 The Chromecast Ultra also has support for an Ethernet port, so you can plug the device straight into your internet router.